Frequently Asked Questions

 • History Tracking: Everything you eat, every exercise, every pound lost is stored so you can measure your progress over time.
 Visit the history tracker page to view what you ate and did months ago.

-• Motivational Pictures: You will be able to upload two pictures which will be used to display when your withing your daily calorie limit and when you go over.
+• Motivational Pictures: You will be able to upload two pictures which will be used to display when your withing your Daily Calorie Intake and when you go over.

 BMI (Body Mass Index)